Star City 2040: Plot

 Mia, William and Connor enter the headquarters' sublevels, where they find an imprisoned Felicity, who claims that the building houses the bombs to be used in Star City, and that she would be the scapegoat of the bombings.
 The others reunite with the group, and Felicity reveals that she became the Calculator to infiltrate Galaxy One/Eden Corps and find out their plans, before they meet Rene, who has learned that the bombs are already on-site and that there are no plans to evacuate.
 The group infiltrates a masquerade party, where Mia manages to destroy an electronic device held by Dale, and thus, disables the bombs.
 During the party, Rene had pretended to hate vigilantes to isolate the masked Dale and, after the party, he continues the charade, announcing in a press conference that he is paying rewards for the persons who help capture the three "terrorists" Arsenal (Roy), Black Canary (Dinah), and Calculator (Felicity).
 Dale unveils a helmet to Rene that would enable Galaxy One to take the Archer program global.
 Felicity makes amends with Mia, stating that her grudge with Galaxy One is personal.
-In a flashback set in 2019, Felicity activates Archer in her house.
+In a flashback set in 2019, Felicity activates Archer.